How Pre-Construction Planning Protects Design Intent (and Prevents Regret)

 1) Start with how you’ll live (before the plan hardens)

 Lifestyle-driven planning is not a mood board exercise.
-It’s where you test the project vision against daily reality: utilities, service zones, storage needs, garage logic, air circulation, lot sight lines, and how the home behaves when it is in daily use.
+It’s where you test the project vision against daily reality: utilities, service zones, storage needs, garage logic, air circulation, lot sight lines, and how the home behaves in daily use.

 Done early, it prevents the classic retrofits and “we should have thought of that” changes that show up when construction is already underway.